Factitious disorder imposed on another

-The cause of FDIA is unknown.
-The primary motive may be to gain attention and manipulate physicians.
-Risk factors for FDIA include pregnancy related complications and a mother who was abused as a child or has factitious disorder imposed on self.
-Diagnosis is supported when removing the child from the caregiver results in improvement of symptoms or video surveillance without the knowledge of the caregiver finds concerns.
-Those affected by the disorder have been subjected to a form of physical abuse and medical neglect.
+The causes of FDIA are generally unknown, yet it is believed among physicians and mental health professionals that the disorder is associated with the 'caregiver' having experienced traumatic events during childhood (for example, parental neglect, emotional deprivation, psychological abuse, physical abuse, sexual abuse, or severe bullying).
+The primary motive is believed to be to gain significant attention and sympathy, often with an underlying need to lie and a desire to manipulate others (including health professionals).
+Financial gain is also a motivating factor in some individuals with the disorder.
+Generally, risk factors for FDIA commonly include pregnancy related complications and sympathy or attention a mother has received upon giving birth, and/or a mother who was neglected, traumatized, or abused throughout childhood, or who has a diagnosis of (or history of) factitious disorder imposed on self.
+The victims of those affected by the disorder are considered to have been subjected to a form of trauma, physical abuse, and medical neglect.

-Management of FDIA may require putting the child in foster care.
-It is not known how effective therapy is for FDIA; it is assumed it may work for those who admit they have a problem.
-The prevalence of FDIA is unknown, but it appears to be relatively rare.
-More than 95% of cases involve a person's mother.
+Management of FDIA in the affected 'caregiver' may require removing the affected child and putting the child into the custody of other family members or into foster care.
+It is not known how effective psychotherapy is for FDIA, yet it is assumed that it is likely to be highly effective for those who are able to admit they have a problem and who are willing to engage in treatment.
+However, psychotherapy is unlikely to be effective for an individual who lacks awareness, is incapable of recognizing their illness, or refuses to undertake treatment.
+The prevalence of FDIA is unknown, but it appears to be relatively rare, and its prevalence is generally higher among women.
+More than 90% of cases of FDIA involve a person's mother.
 The prognosis for the caregiver is poor.
-However, there is a burgeoning literature on possible courses of therapy.
+However, there is a burgeoning literature on possible courses of effective therapy.
 The condition was first named as "Munchausen syndrome by proxy" in 1977 by British pediatrician Roy Meadow.
 Some aspects of FDIA may represent criminal behavior.

 Signs and symptoms

-In factitious disorder imposed on another, a caregiver makes a dependent person appear mentally or physically ill in order to gain attention.
-To perpetuate the medical relationship, the caregiver systematically misrepresents symptoms, fabricates signs, manipulates laboratory tests, or even purposely harms the dependent (e.g. by poisoning, suffocation, infection, physical injury).
-It is important to note the caregiver is not performing this behavior for obvious external reward, such as money.
-Studies have shown a mortality rate of between six and ten percent, making it perhaps the most lethal form of abuse.